Oxcarbazepine: 7 things you should know

-- The exact way that oxcarbazepine and its active metabolite exert their antiseizure activity is not known; however, it may be through blockage of voltage-sensitive sodium ion channels.
-This stabilizes hyper-excited nerve membranes, reducing repetitive firing.
+- Once in the body, it is metabolized in the liver to another compound, called MHD, which also helps to reduce seizure frequency.
+The exact way oxcarbazepine and its active metabolite exert their antiseizure activity is not known; however, it is thought to be by stabilizing nerve membranes, which reduces repetitive firing.

 - May be used for the treatment and prevention of partial seizures in adults, either alone or in addition to other anti-seizure medicines.

-- Oxcarbazepine does not appear to cause dependence or tolerance.
+- Oxcarbazepine does not appear to cause dependence or tolerance, although a slow withdrawal is recommended to avoid precipitating seizures.
 The abuse potential of oxcarbazepine is unknown.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- CNS side effects, including a slowing in the speed of information processing, difficulty with concentration, dizziness, speech and language problems, sleepiness and fatigue, and coordination difficulties including muscle movement disorders and gait disturbances.
+- Central nervous system (CNS) side effects, including a slowing in the speed of information processing, difficulty with concentration, dizziness, speech and language problems, sleepiness and fatigue, and coordination difficulties including muscle movement disorders and gait disturbances.

 - Oxcarbazepine can inhibit some liver enzymes (notably CYP2C19 and CYP3A4/5), which may affect plasma levels of some other medications, including oral contraceptives and felodipine.